rolling-scopes-school/qualifying-stage/tasks/typescript/coffee-house.md

     - **Password Rules**:
         - Must be at least 6 characters long.
         - Must contain at least 1 special character.

+4. **Validation effects**
+   - On blur, validate the input field.
+If invalid:
+      - Apply a red border and error icon to the input.
+      - Display a validation message below the field.
+   - On focus, clear the validation message and reset the input styling.

 3. **Button Enablement**
     - The **Sign In** button should remain disabled until both fields are correctly filled.